frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e2/e2s9.webp" style="width:100%">
       <figcaption>9.
+Finished part studio.
 Name the key sketches and parts.
 Set the material of the plate and spacers to 6061 Aluminum. </figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e2/e2s10.gif" style="width:100%">
       <figcaption>10.
-Insert the assembly and only fix the gearbox plate.
+Insert the part studio into the assembly and fix only the gearbox plate.
 Mate the spacer to the plate.
 Then, use the <code>Replicate</code> tool to replicate the spacer and its associated mate onto the other spacer locations. </figcaption>
     </figure>
   </div>